This Sunday, I made a mistake on national TV. Ain’t that just the absolute worst kind to make?

-He lambasted the segment—it did include one mistake CNN apologized for and corrected on-air and online—and then took the opportunity to lambast CNN for allowing Bush to lead us into a war of lies back in 2003.
+He lambasted the segment—it did include one mistake CNN apologized for and corrected on-air and online—and then took the opportunity to lambast CNN for allowing Bush to lead us into a

 Sensing that the gettin’ was good on publicity, Moore appeared on “Larry King Live,” launched attacks on Gupta on his Web site, and published an open letter to CNN, promising the network he'd become its “worst nightmare.”
 Apparently the documentarian is also well-versed in hackneyed, machismo catchphrases of American cinema, too.

 Which brings us to CNN’s point-by-point response, and what sounds like a spokesperson’s final say on the matter: